 Backend To send document tracking events to a database, set this parameter to Library.
 LibraryPath Specify the location of the ODBC document tracking library.
 This is included with IDOL Server.
 ConnectionString The ODBC connection string for the database.

-parameters:

-[DocumentTracking]

-Backend=Library

-LibraryPath=C:\Autonomy\IDOLServer\IDOL\modules\dt_odbc.dll ConnectionString=DSN=MyDatabase parameter to Log.
+For example: [DocumentTracking] Backend=Library LibraryPath=C:\Autonomy\IDOLServer\IDOL\modules\dt_odbc.dll ConnectionString=DSN=MyDatabase

-• To send document tracking events to the connector's synchronize log, set the following this parameter to synchronize.
+• To send document tracking events to the connector's synchronize log, set the following parameters:

-Backend To send document tracking events to the connector's logs, set this
+Backend To send document tracking events to the connector's logs, set this parameter to Log .
 DatabaseName The name of the log stream to send the document tracking events to.
-Set
+Set this parameter to synchronize .

 [DocumentTracking]

 Backend=Log

 DatabaseName=synchronize

-• To send document tracking events to an IDOL Server, set the following parameters:

-Backend To send document tracking events to an IDOL Server, set this parameter to
+- To send document tracking events to an IDOL Server, set the following parameters: - Backend To send document tracking events to an IDOL Server, set this parameter to IDOL.

-IDOL.